 US companies should place great emphasis on promoting their brand and story to support their business development in Guatemala.

 5. Make use of trade agreements

 Guatemala holds a number of trade agreements helpful to trading businesses operating in and out of Guatemala.

 Importantly, Guatemala has secured trade deals with Mexico and Colombia, two of the largest economies in Latin America.
 Locally, Guatemala is a signatory member of the Northern Triangle Free Trade Agreement.
 In this agreement, Guatemala’s government cooperates with its counterparts in neighbouring Honduras and El Salvador to promote greater economic integration among them.

 Further abroad, Guatemala has agreements with Taiwan and the European Free Trade Association to support export and import flows between countries.
 This diverse portfolio of trade deals offers extra support and reach for US companies in Guatemala who want to explore future opportunities in neighbouring and globally significant markets.

 We support US companies to do business in Guatemala

 When operating in new Central American country, having a trusted local partner can help you in your growth and business success.
 At Biz Latin Hub, we offer a range of market entry and back-office services designed to help you understand the local market and navigate through its complexities.
 To ensure you for a successful international expansion.

 In Guatemala, our Biz Latin Hub team has personnel trained exclusively in all areas related to the implementation of new businesses in different industries.
 If you are interested in learning more about this topic and obtaining advice according to your needs and expectations.
-Contact us today here.
+Contact us now, or visit our website at bizlatinhub.com.
 We will be very happy to assist you with personalized services focused on solving your possible conflicts and maximizing your benefits.